The STILL is co-created with Laura Sampson to test the possibilities of combining live sound with storytelling.

 During lockdown Laura and I developed a show called THE NEW MIRROR based on Hans Christian Anderson’s THE SNOW QUEEN.
 On 21st October 2020 we performed it at Holy Cross Church as part of that year’s Bloomsbury Festival, who did a beautiful job of livestreaming it: you can watch a recording of the whole thing here.

-Our most recent and biggest project yet was this:
+Before the pandemic, our biggest project yet was this:

-LUNAR DREAMS on Friday Oct 18th was a full evening of celestial-themed storytelling and sound as part of 2019’s Bloomsbury Festival.
+LUNAR DREAMS was a full evening of celestial-themed storytelling and sound as part of 2019’s Bloomsbury Festival.
 Laura and I are teamed up with three of our favourite storytellers (Minnie Wilkinson, Jordan Campbell, Alys Torrance) and three of our favourite sound artists (Greta Pistaceci, Lou Barnell, Sylvia Hallett) in the beautiful Holy Cross Church in King’s Cross, under Luke Jerram‘s astonishing installation Museum of the Moon.
 The show sold out its 120 capacity and made Time Out’s Top Ten Best Things To Do in London that week.

 ‘Powerful storytelling and atmospheric soundscape’ -Bloomsbury Festival audience for THE NEW MIRROR.

 ‘Audience members find themselves chilled, entertained and disturbed all in the space of one intriguing evening.’ –Buxton Fringe Spoken Word Reviews 2019 for our show there that year, IMPOSTORS.